NHOrus/srwq-compilation/episode-06.md

 ###SRWQ Mission 6: Takin' it easy

 You are the Shadow Mirror version of Katina Tarask.
-Educated at The School, you've picked up the contraversial dress code, but not the whole following orders and keeping your crazy to yourself bits.
+Educated at The School, you've picked up the controversial dress code, but not the whole following orders and keeping your crazy to yourself bits.
 With nothing else to do, you joined the Earth's Liberation Front, which led to membership in Shadow Mirror.

 On the day the Shadow Mirror were planning to retreat to the OGverse, the OGverse struck first, capturing the Lygues portal for themselves and scattering the Shadow Mirror forces over both their own planet and the Endless Frontier in general.
 They claimed they did this to stop the fearsome Dark Brain from destroying their dimension, but you're fairly sure that's just a cover story by your old crush Arado Balanga, to explain how he came back from the dead after you choked him to death in a fit of jealous rage.

 An incident involving this new Arado picking up a fresh scar resulted in your former teammates locking you up.
 However, Dumi-chan, the friendly AI that runs a super robot you found, decided to save you from the totally deserved imprisonment, and stole you away on the Trilobite cruiser he had been trusted to fly.

-You're now inside the mech hangar of the Trilobite, as your 'friends' Tausendfuessler dives to lower altitude, presumably to equalise the cabin pressure after Dumi ripped a hole in the side.
+You're now inside the mech hangar of the Trilobite, as your 'friends' Tausendfuessler dives to lower altitude, presumably to equalize the cabin pressure after Dumi ripped a hole in the side.

 You're alone on the Trilobite with Dumi, or at least you should be.
 Theres not a whole lot the Tausendfuessler can do to stop you without actually launching mechs: It's a transport shuttle, the Trilobite is a stealth insertion cruiser.
 The Fuessler is essentially a tin can with wings compared to your new ship.